gyanisinha/allthingsdata/GenAI-samples/wordcloud-openai/README.md

-# Using Azure OpenAI for contextual understanding and abstrative summarization to generate Word-Cloud from unstructured data
+# Using Azure OpenAI for contextual understanding and abstractive summarization to generate Word-Cloud from unstructured data

 Just a fun try! **Word clouds**, those whimsical visual summaries of textual content, have graced countless presentations, blog posts, and reports.
 Yet beneath their playful visuals lies a formidable challenge: how to distill meaning from the jungle of unstructured text feedback.
 Here’s why it’s no walk in the park: